Our School

 • And who have been prescribed a reliever inhaler;

-• And for whom written parental consent for use of the emergency inhaler has been given in advance (Form 4).
+• And for whom written parental consent for use of the emergency inhaler has been given in advance (consent form below).

-If your son sustains a knock to the head at school, he will be seen by one of the school nurse.
-If he has not lost consciousness, and there is no external injury, it is unusual for there to be any damage to the brain.
-However, you will always be contacted and a head injury advice letter will be sent home with your son.
+If your son sustains a knock to the head at school, he will be seen by one of the school nurses and a notification will be sent to parents.

 The school is a NUT FREE environment, because we have several boys who have severe nut allergies.
 Parents are asked to be very careful about snacks brought into the school, and to read the food labels carefully.
 Items in pupils’ possession containing nut traces will be confiscated by the staff.